 Participating FFI (PFFI).
 A PFFI is an FFI that has agreed to comply with the requirements of an FFI agreement with respect to all branches of the FFI, other than a branch that is a Reporting Model 1 FFI or a U.S. branch.
-The term "PFFI" also includes an FFI described in a Model 2 IGA that has agreed to comply with the requirements of an FFI agreement with respect to a branch, and a Qualified Intermediary (QI) branch of a U.S. financial institution, unless such branch is a Reporting Model 1 FFI.
+The term "PFFI" also includes an FFI described in a Model 2 IGA that has agreed to comply with the requirements of an FFI agreement with respect to a branch, and a qualified intermediary (QI) branch of a U.S. financial institution, unless such branch is a Reporting Model 1 FFI.

 Recalcitrant account holder.
-A recalcitrant account holder is an account holder (other than an account holder that is an FFI) of a PFFI or registered deemed-compliant FFI that has failed to provide the FFI maintaining its account with the information required under Regulations section 1.1471-5(g).
+A recalcitrant account holder is an account holder (other than an account holder that is an FFI) of a PFFI or RDC FFI that has failed to provide the FFI maintaining its account with the information required under Regulations section 1.1471-5(g).

 Registered deemed-compliant FFI (RDC FFI).
-An RDC FFI is an FFI described in Regulations section 1.1471-5(f)(1), and includes a Reporting Model 1 FFI, a QI branch of a U.S. financial institution that is a Reporting Model 1 FFI, and a nonreporting Foreign Intermediary (FI) treated as a registered deemed-compliant FFI under a Model 2 IGA.
+An RDC FFI is an FFI described in Regulations section 1.1471-5(f)(1), and includes a Reporting Model 1 FFI, a QI branch of a U.S. financial institution that is a Reporting Model 1 FFI, and a nonreporting foreign intermediary (FI) treated as an RDC FFI under a Model 2 IGA.